1. Integrate with Data Lakehouse

 Configure the Snowflake Open Catalog

-[!NOTE] IMPORTANT: The Snowflake Open Catalog, s3 bucket, and StreamNative BYOC Ursa cluster should be in the same region.Snowflake Open Catalog doesn’t support cross-region buckets.
-To avoid costs associated with cross-region traffic, we highly recommend your s3 bucket and StreamNative BYOC Ursa cluster are in the same region.
+The Snowflake Open Catalog, storage bucket, and StreamNative BYOC Ursa cluster should be in the same cloud provider and region.Snowflake Open Catalog doesn’t support cross-region buckets.
+To avoid costs associated with cross-region traffic, we highly recommend your storage bucket and StreamNative BYOC Ursa cluster are in the same region.

 Edition: any